U.S. flag

 • Whether the activity is contrary to or otherwise unaligned with existing local or state plans or zoning requirements.

-An EA is a brief and concise analysis completed by the agency to determine if an activity will have a significant impact on the environment.
-If after analysis and public comment, no significant impacts are found or mitigation can avoid or minimize the impacts below the level of significance, BJA can issue a Finding Of No Significant Impact (FONSI), which allows the project to begin.
-This process helps to ensure that reasonable alternatives and mitigation measures have been considered and implemented where possible.
-However, if significant impacts are likely, BJA will issue a Notice of Intent (NOI) to prepare an Environmental Impact Statement.
+An EA is a concise analysis completed by BJA that is used to determine if a proposed action will have a significant impact on the environment.
+If, after analysis, no significant impacts are found, or mitigation can avoid or minimize adverse impacts below the level of significance, a Finding of No Significant Impact (FONSI) can be issued.
+However, if significant impacts are likely, a Notice of Intent to prepare an Environmental Impact Statement (EIS) is issued.

-An EIS is a more extensive review that analyzes and documents the impact the action and reasonable alternatives will have on the environment.
-Following the analysis and a mandatory 45-day public comment period, a Record of Decision (ROD) is prepared which outlines the necessary actions that must be taken by the agency and the decision as to whether or not to proceed with the proposal or one of the alternatives considered in the analysis.
+An EIS is a comprehensive review that analyzes the environmental effects of a proposed action and its reasonable alternatives.
+After the review and a 45-day public comment period, a Record of Decision outlines the federal agency’s required actions and determines whether to proceed with the proposed action or one of the alternatives considered in the analysis.

 Resources